and welcome to our German Word of the Day. This time, with a look a close look at the meanings and mechanics of the great word :

 - Think about it!

-Nachdenken is also used in situation where you try to remember something you just can’t think of.
-You have put your car key somewhere but you don’t know where.
+Like… you have put your car key somewhere but you don’t know where.
 You sit in class and the teacher has asked you something you should know.
 The thinking you need to do in these situations is also nachdenken and not just plain denken.

 - Denk mal scharf nach… wo hast du den Schlüssel hingelegt!